|

 - Air likes to vibrate.
 Every air volume has its own resonance frequency.

-- Air likes to flow from a high pressure area to a low pressure area.
+- Air likes to flow from a higher to a lower pressure area.

 - Air likes the way of least resistance.

-In case you want resistance from air, you should be hard on air.
+In case you want resistance from air, you know what to do.

 |